 At the bottom of your dasbhoard, there’s a link to your page’s Settings.

 There are even more options for customization here that will help you get the most out of your Mightycause page:

 Custom URL: When you create your page, your page will automatically be given a URL.
-It’s a boring series of letters and numbers.
+It’s a random series of letters and numbers.
 But you can jazz things up and make your page more memorable, customized, and shareable by giving it a Custom URL.
-Keep it short and obviously make sure it’s relevant to your page.
+Keep it short and make sure it’s relevant to your page.

 Team and Event Participation: This is where you can join or leave a team or event.

 Discoverability: When Discoverability is “on,” Mightycause users can easily find your fundraiser using our search feature.
 When it’s “off,” only people with a direct link to your page will be able to access it — it will be hidden from searches on Mightycause.
-In most cases you want this to be “on,” but this can be a useful tool if you want to hide an older fundraiser without unpublishing it.
+In most cases you want this to be “on,” but this can be a useful tool if you want to hide an older fundraiser without unpublishing it or deleting it.

 Turn off Donations: To disable donations on your fundraising page, click "Turn off Donations"